Crisis Management Software

 Overcoming bias in the crisis leadership context entails understanding what the biases that reduce situational awareness are.
 The main biases include deference to authority, overconfidence, and satisfaction with one’s explanations.

 Effective communication.
 Good crisis leaders communicate clearly and quickly, across their various functional areas.
 When necessary, they also communicate effectively with other organisations and stakeholders, such as first responders, the media, and government agencies.
+This is why integrating crisis management in business communication is paramount.

 Two of the biggest communication blockers for ordinary leaders, however, come from organisational silos and interorganisational miscommunication.
 Organisational silos are not unique to crises, but they tend to get worse during critical events.